-It is common practice in medical education to allow third-and fourth-year students to write orders on patients they have worked with.
+It is ideal in medical education to allow third-and fourth-year medical students to write orders on the inpatients they are following.
 This practice must be viewed as an educational activity and not as a service activity.
-As a learning experience, the teaching occurs when a supervising physician (either resident or attending), reviews the orders, discusses them with the student, provides constructive feedback, and countersigns the orders.
+As a learning experience, teaching occurs when a supervising physician (either resident or attending); reviews the orders, discusses them with the student, provides constructive feedback, and countersigns the orders.

-The university's medical liability insurance also covers Brown medical students when they are doing clinical electives at institutions other than Brown's affiliated hospitals, so long as the above conditions are fulfilled.
-Therefore, if a medical student is permitted to write orders on patients that are not countersigned or countersigned after they have been executed, the student may be personally liable for any damages that result from that action.
+The university's medical liability insurance also covers Brown medical students when they are doing clinical electives at institutions other than Brown's affiliated hospitals, so long as the above guidelines are followed and the clinical elective will fulfill an MD degree requirement.

 The medical liability insurance also covers students for any injury that results to a patient as a consequence of a student's actions in carrying out the usual and customary functions of a medical student in the course of caring for a patient.
 This includes taking a history, conducting a physical examination, and performing procedures of an investigatory or therapeutic nature.
 However, the same conditions apply, namely, that the student must be functioning under the direct supervision of a licensed physician.

 Particular prudence should be exercised in the performance of procedures.
-It is customary for students to become proficient in certain basic procedural skills such as phlebotomy, starting IVs, inserting catheters and nasogastric tubes, doing lumbar punctures and obtaining other bodily fluids and tissues of a relatively simple nature, and minor surgical procedures.
-Other activities that are customarily conducted by students may include administering skin tests, relatively nontoxic medications by injection, and applying dressings, splints, and casts.
-Even when conducting these procedures the student should be closely and personally supervised by a licensed physician while gaining proficiency.
+It is customary for students to become proficient in certain basic procedural skills such as phlebotomy, placing intravenous catherters, inserting urinary catheters and nasogastric tubes, doing lumbar punctures and obtaining other bodily fluids and tissues of a relatively simple nature, and minor surgical procedures.
+Other activities that are customarily conducted by students may include administering skin tests and, relatively nontoxic medications by injection, and applying dressings, splints, and casts.
+Even when conducting these procedures, the student should be closely and personally supervised by a licensed physician while gaining proficiency.
 After proficiency has been obtained, the student must perform these procedures only when they have been ordered by a supervising licensed physician.
 It is important for students to inform their supervising physician when they have not attained proficiency in a given procedure in order to receive close, personal supervision, even though it is the supervising physician's responsibility to ascertain the student's competence and provide appropriate supervision.

 In situations that go beyond the usual and customary functions of medical students, it is imperative that the procedure is conducted under the direct, close, and personal supervision of a licensed physician.
-This would include such activities as major surgery, reduction of fractures, invasive procedures (e.g., bone marrow biopsies, organ biopsies, central line placement, thoracentesis, endotrachael tube insertion, etc.), and administration of relatively toxic substances (e.g., intravenous narcotics, chemotherapeutic agents, provocative tests, general anesthetics, etc.).
+This would include such activities as major surgery, reduction of fractures, invasive procedures (e.g., bone marrow biopsies, organ biopsies, central line placement, thoracentesis, endotracheal tube insertion), and administration of relatively toxic substances (e.g., intravenous narcotics, chemotherapeutic agents, provocative tests, general anesthetics).
 Students should refuse to do these procedures without the direct, close, and personal supervision of a licensed physician.

 Students should also refuse to obtain informed consent from patients for any procedure.
-This is the responsibility of the attending physician.
-Students are encouraged, however, to be present when the attending physician discusses the procedure with the patient as part of the informed consent process, in order to become acquainted with how this extremely important process occurs.
+This is the responsibility of the physician performing the procedure.
+Students are encouraged, however, to be present when the physician discusses the procedure with the patient as part of the informed consent process, in order to become acquainted with how this extremely important process occurs.

-If a student is involved in a medical malpractice action, legal representation is provided by the Office of the University Counsel, provided the student has acted within the guidelines specified above.
+If a student is involved in a medical malpractice action, legal representation is provided by the University's Office of General Counsel, provided the student has acted within the guidelines specified above.